“I want to be your lover. I want to turn you on, turn you out. All night long make you shout.”

 (tie) 1.
 The 1-2 opening punch of “I Wanna Be Your Lover” and “Why You Wanna Treat Me So Bad”

-My personal order of preference of “Prince” tracks from favorite to least favorite.
+My order of preference for Prince tracks from most favorite to least favorite with personal ratings next to them.

 - Why You Wanna Treat Me So Bad?
 5/5